thibauts/node-castv2/README.md

 }
 ```

-Run it with the following command to get a full trace of the message exchanged with the dongle.
+Run it with the following command to get a full trace of the messages exchanged with the dongle.

 ```bash
 $ DEBUG=* node example.js